-Britain's Ocean City Half Marathon takes place on May 20th 2018 throughout Plymouths historic landmarks, and makes for a scenic and challenging run.
-Every runner gives us the opportunity not only to raise money but also to raise the profile of our vital work for sharks and rays ...
+The Cardiff Half Marathon takes place on 7th October 2018.
+Every runner gives us the opportunity not only to raise money but also to raise the profile of our vital work for sharks and rays.
+The event is not only the UK’s second largest half marathon, it' ...

 The Shark Trust is dedicated to safeguarding the furure of shark thought positive change.